 - A good thermometer

-The links in this article go to Cultures for Health, an amazing resource for recipes and all your cheesemaking and fermenting equipment.
+Most of the links in this article go to Cultures for Health, which is an amazing resource for recipes and all your cheesemaking and fermenting equipment.

 Choosing Homemade Cheese Ingredients